 - Income taxes to the federal government and California

 How Do You Start the Estate Tax Planning Process?

 We review your case and then assign a lawyer to help you work through the finer details of your estate tax planning strategy.
 If you have hired a financial advisor, you may wish to include him or her in the process.
 Your financial advisor, accountant or tax preparer may also be in the best position to provide the attorney with all the documentation needed to make solid recommendations and finalize key decisions.

-We can also work with you to create a more holistic California estate plan so that you cover all your bases, not just your taxes.
+We can also work with you to create a more holistic California estate plan so that you cover all your bases, not just your taxes, such as creating a will or living trust.
 The first step is reaching out to the Bochnewich Law Offices serving the Palm Desert area.
 Give us a call at 866-698-6671 to get started.